Scheduled Maintenance

 Continue Reading...

-Bumper Cover Repair With ADAS: Volkswagen
+Bumper Cover Repair With ADAS: Mercedes-Benz

 A simple bumper repair on a modern vehicle may not be as simple as it seems.
 New technologies like blind spot monitoring, adaptive cruise control, and other advanced driver assistance systems (ADAS) utilize sensors behind the bumper covers.
 The ability for these sensors to be able to see clearly, normally requires special caution when considering a bumper repair.
 Many OEMs have different levels of warnings when it comes to repairing bumper covers with ADAS.
-So, what does Volkswagen say on the subject?
+So, what does Mercedes-Benz say on the subject?

 Continue Reading...